 Globalization is another well-worn theme (I can hear the yawns), but it still gets overlooked.
 In the 1960s, developing countries hadn’t yet found much of a path to US consumers and businesses, such that America’s economy was protected from hundreds of millions of potential dollar-a-day workers.
 That’s no longer the case, and inflation fundamentals are no longer the same.
 As long as trade pathways remain open (watch the tariff war), policy makers should find it much harder to cook up inflation than they did fifty years ago.

 As a measure of globalization, the chart below shows imports of goods separated by whether they come from developed or emerging markets (imports from emerging markets being more likely to dampen inflation) and comparing 1965 to 2017:

 Of course, inflation responds not only to specific imports but also to the general threat posed by foreign competition.
 Nonetheless, the chart confirms the obvious—2018’s economy is less prone to inflation than the insular 1965 economy.

 Just as increasing debt brings spending forward (more today, less tomorrow), it also brings inflation risks forward (again, more today, less tomorrow).
 If you borrow enough to drive private debt-to-GDP ratios well above 100%—as modern, developed nations tend to do—that can set up a disinflationary counterweight to crush any rise in inflation.
 The mechanism works like this:

 - Inflation rises

-- The inflation increase spooks bond investors and the central bank, lifting interest rates higher.
+- The inflation increase spooks bond investors and the central bank, leading to a jump in interest rates.

-- In an economy that’s heavy with private debt, the increase in rates puts a dent in spending while stifling further credit creation.
+- In an economy that’s heavy with private debt, the jump in rates puts a dent in spending while stifling further credit creation.

 - As credit dries up, pricing power disappears and disinflationary forces overwhelm the initial impetus to inflation.